vitaflo/Inc/README.md

 ### Config
 * In Inc.js (non-minified) you can set the `devEnv` (Dev Environment) to `true` or `false`.
-* `true`     keeps the inc comments in the DOM.
+* `true`     keeps the Inc comments in the DOM.
-* `false` removes the inc comments from the DOM (default).
+* `false` removes the Inc comments from the DOM (default).
-* The minified JS does not have this feature and always removes inc comments.
+* The minified JS does not have this feature and always removes Inc comments.
+* Non-Inc comments will always stay in the DOM and not be removed.

 ### Requirements
 * Inc.js needs a webserver to run correctly (because of AJAX calls).
 If you’re developing locally and are on a Mac, you can easily get a webserver running.
 Open the Terminal,  go to your project folder and use the command: `python -m SimpleHTTPServer`